Rossum Panharmonium Spectral Resynthesizer

 The Panharmonium's Analyzer section organizes incoming stereo audio into Spectra, whose boundaries are defined by periodic slices; once a slice completes, the captured Spectrum is used to define the frequency relationships in a bank of up to 33 internal oscillators.
-The slice period is user definable, and can be run at periodic intervals, at the rate of a tap clock, or at the rate defined by an internal clock or CV.
+The slice period is user definable, and can be run at periodic intervals, at the rate of a tap clock, or at the rate defined by an external clock or CV.
 By using the Center Freq, Low Freq, and Bandwidth controls, one can determine which spectral region is analyzed, honing in on wider or narrow ranges of frequencies in the analyzed audio.
 The current spectrum can also be frozen with a dedicated Freeze button, turning the module into a self-sustaining sound source all its own.

 The oscillator bank itself offers variable waveshape—including standard sine, triangle, saw, and pulse shapes as well as special crossfading waveshapes.
 This is a powerful contrast to traditional resynthesis, which tends to focus instead on using sine waves in order to create a clean translation of the incoming signal—but of course, this module is more about creating new sounds than emulating existing ones.
 The oscillator bank offers FM, macro tuning, and glide controls, as well as a mix between the wet and dry signals.